piperhaywood/notebook-ph/README.md

 - Whether or not the theme credit is displayed
 - Whether or not the author is displayed
 - Whether or not the theme should use the rainbow colour scheme

+Two shortcodes are available for use in the WordPress editor.
+The shortcode `[notebooksearch]` displays a search form, and the shortcode `[notebookindex]` displays an alphabetical index of terms.
+The Index shortcode can be passed attributes that modify the included taxonomies, the post count threshold, and whether or not year archive links are displayed.
+For example, `[notebookindex taxonomy="category" years="false" count="2"]` will pull through only categories with a post count of at least 2 and no year archive links.
+If no attributes are passed to the `notebookindex` shortcode, then these default attributes will be used: `[notebookindex taxonomy="post_tag, category, post_format" years="true" count="1"]`.

 ## Development